Royal Canoe Club: Royal Hasler

 As part of British Canoeing's Hasler Series, Royal host a race yearly as part of the London Region.
 Clubs from in and out of the region come to race the Thames in many different divisions.
 It is always held at the start of summer and the club sees all ages come in for a day with friends.

 Royal Sprint Regatta

 The Royal Sprint Regatta is held annually at a smaller scale than the other races.
 It is a chance for people to race at a regional level.
 Typically the club welcomes mainly juniors from nearby clubs but also sees adults racing.
 Distances can include 200m, 500m and 2 km.

 Junior life at the club

-Royal Canoe Club has many junior members.
-The club works with juniors from the ages as young as 8 until they reach senior age of 18.
-They also coach from beginner level all the way up to advanced level.
-A coaching structure is in place that can see children not only advance and become phenomenal athletes, but they also learn a lot about themselves, life and each other.
-The aim of the club is to get people paddling and enjoying it.
+Royal Canoe Club has a thriving junior section catering to ages 8 and up, with coaching from beginner to advanced levels, aiming to get children paddling and enjoying the sport.

-Recently, Royal Canoe Club have employed a head coach - Beata Fabinska.
-As part of the head coach employment the club have got structured groups for juniors.
-They are named after famous kayakers to help motivate the juniors.
-The top group Abraham is named after Attila Ábrahám, a Hungarian kayaking legend.
-The next group Brabants named after Tim Brabants, one of the best British kayakers and member of Royal Canoe Club.
-The third group Carrington is named after Lisa Carrington, a New Zealand kayaker who continues to break records and astonish the crowds.
-Our final group Dietze is named after Tina Dietze, a German kayaker who has had her fair share of international medals.
+Recently, the club appointed Beata Fabinska as Head Coach to lead a structured junior program with groups named after famous kayakers to inspire athletes, including Ábrahám, Brabants, Carrington, and Dietze.

-The juniors at the club compete in regional, national and international level.
-Receiving medals in all three.
+Juniors at the club compete at regional, national, and international level events, with medals earned across all levels.